Direct links

 The entire population in the Gaza Strip (2.23 million) is facing high levels of acute food insecurity.
 Between mid-March and mid-July, in the most likely scenario and under the assumption of an escalation of the conflict including a ground offensive in Rafah, half of the population of the Gaza Strip (1.11 million people) is expected to face catastrophic conditions (IPC Phase 5), the most severe level in the IPC Acute Food Insecurity scale.
 This is an increase of 530,000 people (92 percent) compared to the previous analysis.

-Damaged agricultural lands in the Gaza strip
+Damaged Agricultural Lands in the Gaza Strip

 Israel’s continuing attacks against Hamas are causing massive collateral damage to agricultural livelihoods and food supplies in the Gaza Strip.
 More than one third of agricultural lands in Gaza have been damaged since the outbreak of the war on October 7, 2023, according to analysis based on satellite imagery by the United Nations Satellite Centre (UNOSAT) and the UN Food and Agriculture Organization (FAO).